 Tip #2- Buy the Whole Set At Once

 Second, I would highly recommend buying the entire set all at once.
-Typically, you can find them on eBay for around $100 a set.
-And it’s a lot cheaper than buying it house by house.
-Side note, when buying them separate, I try to not spend more than $8 a house.
+Typically, you can find them on eBay from $400-$100 for the set.
+Note, when I first started looking at these in 2019 you could get the whole set for $100!
+But still, buying the whole set is a lot cheaper than buying it house by house.

 Tip #3- Sort Price Lowest to Highest